canopy/liana/README.md

 # liana
-Interface your personal website from your web browser
+ Use your personal website from your browser toolbar